Our vision:

 Illegal drugs (contact law enforcement for assistance)

-If you find a sharp at a park or other public place, please contact us.
+If you find a sharp at a park or other public place, please let us know where it is so we can remove it.

 .png)